ellipsephp/dispatcher/README.md

 // Get some incoming Psr-7 request.
 $request = some_psr7_request_factory();

 // Create a dispatcher using two middleware and a request handler.
-The list of middleware
-// can be an array or any implementation of Traversable.
+The list of middleware can be an array or any implementation of Traversable.
 $dispatcher = new Dispatcher(new SomeRequestHandler, [
     new SomeMiddleware1,
     new SomeMiddleware2,
 ]);

 // Produce a response using the dispatcher.
-// Here the request goes through SomeMiddleware1, SomeMiddleware2 and SomeRequestHandler.
+Here the request goes through SomeMiddleware1, SomeMiddleware2 and SomeRequestHandler.
 $response = $dispatcher->handle($request);

 // It can be used as the request handler of another dispatcher.
-// Here the request goes through SomeMiddleware3, SomeMiddleware1, SomeMiddleware2 and SomeRequestHandler
+Here the request goes through SomeMiddleware3, SomeMiddleware1, SomeMiddleware2 and SomeRequestHandler
 (new Dispatcher($dispatcher, [new SomeMiddleware3]))->handle($request);

-// Be careful here SomeMiddleware1 ->process() method is called but the dispatcher ->handle() method
-// will throw a MiddlewareTypeException before trying to call ->process() on 'some_middleware'.
-(new Dispatcher(new SomeRequestHandler, [new SomeMiddleware1, 'some_middleware']))->handle($request);
+// Be careful here a MiddlewareTypeException is thrown because 'something' is not a Psr-15 middleware. new Dispatcher(new SomeRequestHandler, [new SomeMiddleware, 'something']);
 ```

 The `Dispatcher` class also have a `->with()` method taking an implementation of `MiddlewareInterface` as parameter.
 It returns a new dispatcher with the given middleware wrapped around the previous one.
 Be careful the new middleware will be the first processed by the new dispatcher: